A614 road: Route

+Nottingham to Blyth

 Beginning at Redhill, the northernmost point in the Nottingham suburb of Arnold in Nottinghamshire, the road meets the A60 and A6097 at Redhill roundabout The Leapool Roundabout started construction around June 1965, to take 12 months, costing £113,600, built by Dyggor Contractors of Station Road in Ilkeston; it was 360ft wide, and 600 yds of the A614 was diverted, north of the roundabout.

+At the A6097 junction, a triangle-shaped roundabout, the Warren Hill Gyratory, was built from May 1963, costing £24,000.
+This takes traffic from Gunthorpe Bridge.

+In the mid-1930s the Ollerton and White Post crossroads would be lit.
+There have been frequent collisions at the White Post junction since the 1920s, with a smaller roundabout built in late 1934.
+An improved White Post roundabout was built from May 1957, costing £16,053, previously known as Locksell Hill crossroads.
+An accident killed 5 in late August 1966.

 It passes Bilsthorpe.
 At Rufford there is a Center Parcs resort and Rufford Country Park.
 This is near to Edwinstowe, famed for its connections with Robin Hood.
 The road meets several other roads on a small roundabout at Ollerton with fuel stations and fast food outlets.
+A smaller Ollerton roundabout was built in late 1934.
+Before the M1 was built in 1966, Ollerton roundabout was often greatly congested with northern traffic.
+The Ollerton roundabout was enlarged around 1964, costing £44,000, with an RAC post.

+Beech Clump crossroads are north of Ollerton.
+Perlethorpe was realigned and widened in 1969/70.

 The road passes Clumber Park and goes past the entrance to the former Army Proteus training camp.
 The road passes over the River Poulter.

 At Apleyhead Wood, the road meets the A1 and A57.
+In February 1955 it was announced that the main route would follow the A57 to Five Lane Ends, and further along the A614.
+Five Lane Ends (Apleyhead) was improved by February 1958, which cost £184,930.
+Apleyhead had the RAC Ranby service centre from November 1965.
 Major works were started on the Apleyhead junction in 2006 to convert the roundabout into a dual-grade junction (GSJ).
 This work was completed on 20 May 2008.
 The A614 overlaps the A1 for 6.3 mi north.

+There was a level crossing west of Retford, which was replaced from November 1957, and a roundabout at Ranby, Nottinghamshire, which was replaced by an underpass of the A620.